basho/basho_docs/content/riak/kv/3.0.6/developing/app-guide.md

 immediately below, you can find brief descriptions of those features as well as relevant links to Basho documentation.

-## Search

-Riak Search provides you with [Apache Solr](http://lucene.apache.org/solr/)-powered full-text indexing and querying on top of the scalability, fault tolerance, and operational simplicity of Riak.
-Our motto for Riak Search: **Write it like Riak.
-Query it like Solr**.
-That is, you can store objects in Riak [like normal][usage create objects] and run full-text queries on those objects later on using the Solr API.

-* [Using Search][usage search] - Getting started with Riak Search
-* [Search Details][use ref search] - A detailed overview of the concepts and design consideration behind Riak Search
-* [Search Schema][usage search schema] - How to create custom schemas for extracting data from Riak Search

-### When to Use Search

-* **When you need a rich querying API** - Riak Search gives you access to the entirety of [Solr](http://lucene.apache.org/solr/)'s extremely broad API, which enables you to query on the basis of wildcards, strings, booleans, geolocation, ranges, language-specific fulltext, and far more.
-You can even use Search in conjunction with [Riak Data Types][dev data types] \(documentation coming soon).

-> **Search is preferred for querying**
->
-> In general, you should consider Search to be the default choice for nearly all querying needs that go beyond basic CRUD/KV operations.
-If your use case demands some sort of querying mechanism and you're in doubt about what to use, you should assume that Search is the right tool for you.

-### When Not to Use Search

-* **When deep pagination is needed** - At the moment, you should consider [secondary indexes][usage 2i] instead of Search if your use case requires deep pagination.
-This will be changed, however, in a future release of Riak, at which point you should consider Search the default choice for _all_ querying needs.
-* **In large clusters** - In clusters larger than 8-10 nodes, you may experience slower performance when using Search.
-In clusters of that size, we would recommend using Search in a limited fashion, setting up a separate, dedicated cluster for Search data, or finding another solution.

 ## Riak Data Types